 An e-newsletter that showcases how children learn and grow each month from birth to 3 years.
 From Baby to Big Kid translates the science of early childhood and offers strategies parents can tailor to their unique family situation and to the needs of their child.
 Sign Up!

-Oregon Early Learning Council
+Oregon Early Learning Hubs

 Source Of Information:

 Oregon passed a major early childhood bill in March, 2012 to improve coordination among early childhood programs.
 House Bill 4165 eliminated the Oregon Commission on Children and Families and the Oregon Commission on Child Care, transferring the programs to the newly established Early Learning Council (ELC).
 In February 2013, the ELC submitted a proposal for a global budgeting approach for early learning services to the legislature.

 1. House Bill 3234 created a new Early Learning Division within the Department of Education, consolidating the administration of key early childhood programs such as Oregon Head Start Prekindergarten, Healthy Start and child-care licensing.

 2. Among other initiatives, House Bill 2013 also launched sixteen regional Early Learning Hubs through which communities are to coordinate and tailor early learning.
 Regional hubs replaced the existing county-level commissions on children and families to convene and coordinate early learning services locally.
 House Bill 2013, allowed for the ELC to implement up to seven Hubs in fiscal year 2013 and up to nine more in fiscal year 2014.
 Each hub receives approximately $5 million a year to complete their work (85% of which must be used to provide direct services).
 The hubs engage local residents in planning to ensure services are meeting community needs.

 The Early Learning Hubs are not intended to be direct service providers and have a statutory requirement to carry out the following activities:

 • Coordinate the provision of early learning services to the community served by the Hub;